HACKERALERT/Picocrypt/README.md

 ![Stargazers Over Time](https://starchart.cc/HACKERALERT/Picocrypt.svg)

 # Donations
 If you find Picocrypt useful, please consider tipping my <a href="https://paypal.me/evanyiwensu">PayPal</a>.
 I'm providing this software completely free of charge, and would love to have some supporters that will motivate me to continue my work on Picocrypt.
+Currently, however, funding the audit is more important, so if you would like to donate, please donate on Open Collective to fund the audit as opposed to supporting me, which is less of a priority right now.

+# FAQ

+**Is Picocrypt accepting new features?**

+No, Picocrypt is considered feature-complete and won't be getting any new features.
+Unlike other tools that try to constantly add new features (which introduces new bugs and security holes), Picocrypt focuses on just a few core features but does each of them exceptionally well.
+Remember Picocrypt's ideology: small, simple, and secure.

+**Will Android/iOS be supported?**

+No, I don't plan on supporting Android or iOS because they are very different from traditional desktop operating systems and require different toolchains to develop apps for.
+Due to the nature of open-source software, however, it is possible that a community-built version of Picocrypt for Android or iOS may appear in the future.

+**Why is Picocrypt not updated frequently?**

+People seem to have the notion that software must be constantly updated to stay relevant and secure.
+While this may be true for a lot of the software we use, it is not for Picocrypt.
+Picocrypt is good software and good software doesn't need constant updates to remain relevant and secure.
+Good software will always be good software.

 # Thank Yous
 A thank you from the bottom of my heart to the people on Open Collective who have made a significant contribution: